bohendo/my-clippings/highlights/overcoming-gravity.md

  - loc 38 - �� The shoulder is the lynchpin of the upper body just like the hip is for the lower body

+ - loc 38 - our first axiom is:  Keeping the shoulders (glenohumeral / scapular articulations) operating optimally is the key to bodyweight strength success

+ - loc 38 - The second axiom builds off of this point:  The shoulder is the lynchpin of the upper body just like the hip is for the lower body

  - loc 39 - �� Any exercise in which the center of mass of the body is moving towards the hands is a pulling exercise  Any exercise in which the center of mass of the body is moving away from the hands is a pushing exercise

  - loc 40 - there is very little “elbows out” in bodyweight strength training